 “Any chance to be outdoors is what I am after,” says the self-described southern Ohio farm girl who moved north with her husband following several years living in the north Georgia mountains.
-She’d dabbled in photography since childhood, becoming more serious about it seven years ago.
+She’d dabbled in photography since childhood, becoming more serious around 2010.

 Higham seeks just-right lighting and unique angles when eyeing the landscape she’ll capture.
 Considering weather patterns is always a priority, of course.
 “I watch the weather all the time—it’s not the morning of, it’s the night before or two days before, and anytime there are aurora alerts, if we’re looking at a gale …”

 She’s drawn to places that change as a season’s mood shifts.
 The day may unfold wet and damp, just 40 degrees, or carry the promise of an open sky in the middle of winter—the latter of which she captured along Lake Michigan in the Sleeping Bear Dunes National Lakeshore.
 “On a blue-sky day, that contrast between the white, untouched snow and the blue water is just … I mean, that’s Michigan,” she says of the memorable winter hike at Pyramid Point in Leelanau.
 (She often has her pit bull, a rescue named Petey, with her, and he does make it into the occasional photo.)

 Exploring the outdoors with others, through her portraiture work, is another passion.
 “It allows me to capture memories for people who love this area against the backdrop of its natural splendor.
 I appreciate Northern Michigan as a community and place, and I hope my photography expresses my gratitude while encouraging people to get out and experience it for themselves.”